kubecost/docs/long-term-storage.md

 ### <a name="secret"></a>Step 2: Create object-store secret

-The final step prior to installation is to create a secret with the yaml file generated in the previous step:
+Create a secret with the yaml file generated in the previous step:

 ```shell
 kubectl create secret generic kubecost-thanos -n kubecost --from-file=./object-store.yaml